[Note]Introduction to Software Testing

 If we do have a clear requirements or design specification then we choose test cases using the specification.
 Strategies for choosing test cases from a program or function's specification are referred to as specification-based test case selection strategies.
 Both of the following are specification-based testing strategies.

-Black-box Testing where test cases are derived from the functional specification of the system; and
+Black-box Testing where test cases are derived from the functional specification of the

 White-box Testing where test cases are derived from the internal design specifications or actual code for the program (sometimes referred to as glass-box).